 Failure narratives tell the story of “what happened.”
 However, these stories are more than causal explanations.
 This study inductively analyzes failure narratives as living artifacts within a social context to address a critical gap in the theorization of learning from organizational failure: how leaders of failed organizations recover their reputation.
 In this study, I present a hybrid model of learning from failure that includes not only causal explanation but also social identification as mechanisms for failure recovery.
 I apply a mixed methodology of inductive, qualitative content analysis, computational natural language processing, and correspondence analysis to a novel dataset of public peer-to-peer entrepreneurial failure narratives.
 Through an empirical analysis of entrepreneurial failure narratives, I show that narrators not only explain failure but also embrace it to identify with the entrepreneurial community.
 My analysis demonstrates that failure narratives are more than causal accounts and attributions of blame.
 These narratives are expressive, semiotic displays of identity talk in which failure is a social “performance.”

-Remedial Boundary Work and Gatekeeper Centrality in a Virtual Entrepreneur Community
+Remedial Boundary Work and Gatekeeper Centrality in a Virtual Entrepreneur Community. by J. Santana.
+2022.

 Virtual communities of practice invoke novel forms of boundary work that are newly visible via publicly recorded discourse and failure narratives.
 This boundary work has critical implications for occupational knowledge, membership, and stratification.
-Building on social exchange theorization of network gatekeeping, I test the assumption that centralized peers are more competitive gatekeepers, in that they react more negatively to remedial narratives.
-I test this theory using empirical data from a virtual entrepreneur community on Reddit.
-I find that a peer’s centrality, namely tenure, in the community network is directly related to exclusive, competitive boundary work of remedial members.
-However, by looking beyond the network structure to the content of the tie, I find that exclusive boundary work is not as impactful as inclusive, collaborative boundary work in this open network setting.
-I build on relational cohesion and exchange commitment theory to explain how remedial practitioners circumvent central community gatekeepers through failure narratives that provoke empathy from peripheral peers who experience higher uncertainty than core peers.
+Building on social exchange theorization of network gatekeeping, the author tests the assumption that centralized peers are more competitive gatekeepers, in that they react more negatively to remedial narratives.
+The author tests this theory using empirical data from a virtual entrepreneur community on Reddit.
+The author finds that a peer’s tenure in the community network is directly related to exclusive, competitive boundary work of remedial members.
+However, by looking beyond the network structure to the content of the tie, the author finds that exclusive boundary work is not as impactful as inclusive, collaborative boundary work in this open network setting.
+The author builds on relational cohesion and exchange commitment theory to explain how remedial practitioners circumvent central community gatekeepers through failure narratives that provoke empathy from peripheral peers who experience higher uncertainty than core peers.
 Understanding these dynamics is critical to promoting recovery from failure and vitality of the community of practice.

 Positive Business Closure